mark2661/beamCalculator/README.md

   * users can specify joint location
   * supports point loads and UDL's
   * supports cantilever, roller and pin joints
-  * supports Steel AISI 1045 and Cast Iron Grade20 materials
+  * supports AISI-1045 Steel and Cast Iron Grade20 materials
   * supports both solid and hollow cross-sections
   * supports square and circulr cross sections
 * Save Free body, bending moment, shear force and deflection plots for use in an engineering report